nakujaproject/rodneyResearch/Airframe/03cfd.md

 ![Reynolds number](img/reynoldsNumber.png)

-where is the density, V is the velocity and  is the viscosity.
+Where is the density, V is the velocity and U is the viscosity.
 For Reynolds numbers greater than ~2500, the flow exhibits turbulent flow phenomena.
 Most engineering flows are turbulent.

 Between the laminar and turbulent flow regimes is the transitional flow regime.
 In this flow regime, the flow goes through several stages of non-linear behavior before it becomes fully turbulent.
 These stages are highly unstable, the flow can rapidly change from one type of behavior (turbulent spots, e.g.) to another (vortex breakdown, e.g.) and back again.
 Due to the unstable nature of this type of flow, it is difficult to numerically predict.